Alexander Monro III: Life

 Monro took little pride in his personal appearance and was described by contemporaries as dishevelled, scruffy and even dirty.
 This was an era when many in medicine considered cleanliness to be finicking and affected.
 "An executioner might as well manicure his nails before chopping off a head."
 For this reason, Charles Darwin, a student at the University of Edinburgh in 1825, was disgusted by Monro arriving at lectures still bloody from the dissecting room.
 Darwin wrote to his family that "I dislike [Monro] and his lectures so much that I cannot speak with decency about them.
 He is so dirty in person and actions."
 Many students turned to competing private schools in Surgeon's Square instead, with Charles' brother Erasmus going to John Lizars, but Charles found the sight of surgery so upsetting that he stopped trying and turned his attention to natural history.

 During Monro's tenure as Professor of Anatomy, Edinburgh was rocked by scandal due to the notorious "Burke and Hare murders" in which healthy individuals were intentionally killed in order to supply cadavers for dissection by anatomy lecturers and their students.
 One of the murderers, William Burke, was hanged on 28 January 1829, after which he was famously dissected at the Edinburgh Medical College by Monro.
 In a letter, Monro dipped his quill pen into Burke's blood and wrote, "This is written with the blood of Wm Burke, who was hanged at Edinburgh.
 This blood was taken from his head."

 Alexander Monro III resigned as the Chair of Anatomy in 1846 and thus ended the dynastic reign of Monros at Edinburgh University which had spanned 126 years.
 Among Monro's publications are "Outlines of the Anatomy of the Human Body" (1811) in four volumes and "Elements of Anatomy" (1825) in two volumes.
 Although he taught surgery, Monro had never trained nor practised as a surgeon.
 He was Secretary of the Royal College of Physicians of Edinburgh from 1809 to 1819 and elected President in 1825 and 1826.
 He was also on the Council of Wernerian Natural History Society of which he became a member in 1811.

 In 1841 Dr Robert Halliday Gunning came to Edinburgh to oversee Monro's anatomy rooms and work as his assistant.

-Monro died at Craiglockhart, south-west of Edinburgh on 10 March 1859 and is buried in Lord's Row against the western wall of Dean Cemetery.
+Monro died at Craiglockhart House, south-west of Edinburgh on 10 March 1859 and is buried in Lord's Row against the western wall of Dean Cemetery.

+Notable students

+Teaching in the heyday of Edinburgh's medical prominence his pupils included several eminent physicians: